NavodPeiris/mindWave/README.md

 ### use python 3.9.0
 ### use latest pip version (or upgrade pip)

 ### install Microsoft visual studio with C++ development.
-Ensure tou install this as it is a dependency of a package called 'fairseq'.
+Ensure you install this as it is a dependency of a package called 'fairseq'.

 ### 2.1 Set Up Python Environment